wso2-extensions/esb-connector-tooling/README.md

-## OpenAPI Connector Code Generation Tool
+## OpenAPI Connector Generation Tool

-The OpenAPI connector codegen tool is able to generate multiple at a given time.
+This tool is used to generate a Micro Integrator connector for a given OpenAPI specification.

 ### Steps